AdobeDocs/experience-manager-cloud-service.en/help/forms/using-aem-translation-workflow-to-localize-adaptive-forms.md

 noindex: true
 ---

-# Using AEM translation workflow to localize Adaptive Forms and Document of Record {#using-aem-translation-workflow-to-localize-adaptive-forms-and-document-of-record}
+# Localize Adaptive Forms and Document of Record{#using-aem-translation-workflow-to-localize-adaptive-forms-and-document-of-record}

 Localized forms help you serve a wider audience across geographies.
 Adobe Experience Manager translation workflow helps you localize Adaptive Forms and their documents of record .
 You can use **machine translation** or **human translators** to localize an Adaptive Form.